Broccoli Sprout Smoothie

 Awhile back, I wrote about growing broccoli sprouts at home (see my guide to how to sprout broccoli).
 I see them at the farmers’ markets and the natural foods store for almost $5 for a quarter pound, so making them at home is definitely the budget-friendly way to go.

 You don’t need dirt or anything, so it’s really an easy way to practice indoor gardening right on your kitchen countertop.
-I first learned about the benefits of broccoli sprouts when I was practicing a vegan diet; this recipe is part of my round-up of the best Nutritarian recipes.

 Why You Need This Recipe

 - Once you get the hang of growing broccoli sprout at home, it’s pretty easy!
 It does take about 5 days from start to finish, though, so don’t waste anymore time getting started.
 If you don’t have fresh broccoli sprouts on hand, you can even use broccoli sprout powder instead.
+I would avoid using ingredients like mature broccoli, brussels sprouts, or mustard seed powder as they are too bitter.

 Key Ingredients